wp-plugins/trust-form/readme.txt

 * register active hook does not fired to when update.. fixed.
 = 1.5.3 =
 * Created a bulk action for posts.
+= 1.5.4 =
+* Fixed a bug in the data disappears upgrade from 1.4.2.